servalproject/serval-dna/doc/Development.md

 between different platforms.

-To date, the [Serval Project][] has not dedicated effort to integrating with GUI development environments such as [Android Studio][] or supporting non-Unix platforms such as [Microsoft Windows][], because the ongoing effort of maintaining compatibility with so many platforms would detract from the development of core features.
+To date, the [Serval Project][] has not dedicated effort to integrating with [IDE][]s such as [Android Studio][] or supporting non-Unix platforms such as [Microsoft Windows][], because the ongoing effort of maintaining compatibility with so many platforms would detract from the development of core features.
 Anybody is welcome to contribute support for more platforms, but at this stage, the Serval Project cannot commit to maintaining any contributed integrations.

 Autotools
 ---------